 CALL FOR NOMINATIONS FOR INDIVIDUAL FACULTY AND STAFF

-On behalf of the Board of Regents, the USG Office of Academic Affairs is pleased to announce and invite nominations for the 2018 Regents’ Scholarship of Teaching and Learning (SOTL) Awards.
-Initiated by Boyer’s Scholarship Reconsidered (1990), and exemplified by the Carnegie Academy for the Scholarship of Teaching and Learning, the scholarship of teaching and learning encourages and supports the work of faculty members whose scholarship focuses on the instructional mission of the institution.
+On behalf of the Board of Regents, the USG Office of Academic Affairs is pleased to announce and invite nominations for the Regents’ Scholarship of Teaching and Learning (SOTL) Awards.
+The Board of Regents acknowledges the value of scholarship of teaching and learning articulated by Boyer’s Scholarship Reconsidered (1990), and exemplified by the Carnegie Academy for the Scholarship of Teaching and Learning.
+This award is intended to encourage and support the work of faculty members whose scholarship focuses on the instructional mission of the institution.
 Two faculty/staff awards may be given; sector will not be a consideration for these awards.
-Award winners will be announced in February 2018.
-We hope that the award will continue to foster and encourage the scholarship of teaching and learning at USG institutions.

 The award committee will look for persuasive evidence that nominees have: